Not sure what type of radiator you need? Let the experts help you choose the perfect style for your home

 There are several different types of radiator – they vary in size, shape, style and also in how much heat they emit.

-However, they give out less heat then double or tripe panel models.
+However, it is worth noting that they give out less heat than double or triple-panel models.

-They emit around twice the heat of a single panel radiator but, as you might expect, are thicker and therefore stick out further from the wall.
 However, do bear in mind that their greater heat output means they can be smaller in width than a single model.
+It’s also possible to buy triple-panel radiators.

-Column radiators are popular with those after a type of radiator for a period home and are a great way to add some character and charm — although it must be noted that there are also some contemporary column-style radiators on offer these days.
+Column radiators are popular with those after a type of radiator for a period home and are a great way to add some character and charm – although its worth noting that there are contemporary column-style radiators on offer these days.

 They offer great heat output and hold heat well too.
-In terms of size, they will take up more space than a slimline single panel model, but they are available with different numbers of columns and even as narrow vertical radiators — they are meant to make a design statement as opposed to blend into the wall.
+In terms of size, they will take up more space than a slimline single-panel model, but they are available with different numbers of columns and even as narrow vertical radiators

 Vertical radiators are also sometimes known as 'upright radiators' and are ideal in smaller spaces or where a more creative solution to the more traditional style of radiator is required.
 They make a great design statement.